sirkoik/Jekyll-Test/_posts/2019-02-17-First-Post.markdown

 ---
 layout: post
-title:  "First test post"
+title:  "How to install and run a site with Jekyll"
-date:   2019-02-17 16:09:01 -0500
+date:   2019-02-17 16:43:01 -0500
 categories: testing myposts
 ---

 # Hello there!

-I'm just testing out Jekyll.
-I'm glad to finally get it working!

-Here are my notes on how to get it working.
+Here are my notes on how to get Jekyll working.

-1. Install ruby
+1. Install Ruby
 2. Install the bundler dependency manager for Ruby.
 ```bash
 sudo gem install bundler